rfo909/CFT/doc/Reference.md

 ```

-# Helper functions
+# Hiding helper functions

 In many cases, we need to create helper functions, which should not be visible as part
-of the script interface, as seen from other scripts.
-This is done by defining the function
+of the script interface, as seen from other scripts, or when just entering '?'.

-as follows:
+This is done by defining the function as follows:

 ```
 23